Why the Straight Razor is Cut-Throat

 - Shaving the cheeks first, stretch the top of your cheek from the bottom of your sideburn upward with your free hand looped over the top of your head (this may look strange but stretch it until it wont stretch anymore).
 Then put the blade to your face at a 30 degree angle starting at the bottom of your sideburn (too small an angle and you won’t cut any hair and the blade will drag, too much and the worst may ensue).

-- For the moustache area, contort your top lip down over your teeth and shave with short downward motions, your may also like to stretch your skin at the edge of your moustache.
+- For the moustache area, contort your top lip down over your teeth and shave with short downward motions.
+You may also like to stretch your skin at the edge of your moustache.
 The same technique should be used for the area between your bottom lip and the chin.

-- When you have completed your shave, refresh your face with cold water.
-This will close pores and clean away any shaving residue.
-Then pat dry.
+- When you have completed your shave, rinse away residue with warm water.
+Follow with cold water as this will close pores and help prevent infection.
+Pat dry.

-- If (try not to) you cut yourself use an alum block, to instantly seal your skin.
+- If you cut yourself during the process then use an alum block to instantly seal your skin.